 Arris SURFboard SB6121 cable modem.
 Credit: ArrisSeveral ISPs offer both DSL/cable and fiber options, so it can be challenging to determine which type of modem you need for your internet service even when you're looking at only one provider.
 If that's making your head spin, the good news is that your ISP will tell you which type of modem you need, and will even offer one for you to rent or, in some cases, buy.

 A warning about renting your modem, though: It can cost you.
 While tacking on an extra $8 to $10 to your bill each month may not seem like much, those costs add up over time.
-A Comcast customer would pay $120 a year renting a cable modem from that ISP, for example.
+A Comcast customer would pay $120 a year renting a cable modem from that ISP, for example; buy your own modem, and it's paid for itself after seven or eight months.

-If you plan to keep the same internet service for more than a year, you're much better off buying your own modem, which will run you from $50 to $100.
+If you plan to keep the same internet service for more than a year, you're much better off buying your own modem, which will run you from $50 to $100 if you're looking for a cable modem.
 All you need to do is check with your ISP to make sure that the model you want to buy works with that provider's service.
 If you get cable internet, check out our recommendations for the best cable modem available.

 Routers: Taking the web wireless